skulpt/skulpt/README.md

 Skulpt is the brainchild of Scott Graham.
 See [Skulpt.org](http://skulpt.org) for some early demos of skulpt in action.

+Brad Miller has been shepherding the development since sometime in 2010/2011.

 ## How can I help